bplank/install-ubuntu18.04-CUDA-tensorflow-keras/INSTALL.md

 ## 8. Create a python 3.6 environment

-Note: tensorflow does NOT work on python3.7
+Note: tensorflow does NOT work on python3.7.
+Make sure to use python 3.6.
+For this reason we create a conda environment and load it afterwards.

 `conda create -n py36tfnew python=3.6 anaconda`